franciscop/polystore/readme.md

 ## API

-See how to initialize each store [in the Stores list documentation](#stores).
+See how to initialize each store [in the Clients list documentation](#clients).
 But basically for every store, it's like this:

 ```js
 import kv from "polystore";